-The Certification Authority (CA) certificate that contains the CA public key can be retrieved from the public directory or service maintained by the CA. The CA shall publish its private key in a publicly available public directory at ldap://ldap.fineid.fi and on its website at www.fineid.fi.
+The Certification Authority (CA) certificate that contains the CA public key can be retrieved from the public directory or service maintained by the CA. The CA shall publish its public key in a publicly available public directory at Idap://Idap.fineid.fi and on its website at www.fineid.fi.